 Businesses can undertake to setup and manage a range of environmental measures in their EFS agreement.
 The first EFS agreements commenced on 1 July 2017, followed by Higher Level agreements on 1st January 2018.
-The first tranche of agreements completed their five years on 31 December 2022, and three quarters of these applied again for tranche 6, starting in 2023.
+The first two tranches of agreements completed their five years on 31 December 2022 and 2023 respectively.

-By the end of 2022 there are five tranches of the scheme with almost 5,000 agreements covering 63,800 hectares of land.
+By the end of 2023 there are five active tranches of the scheme with over 4,800 agreements covering 62,000 hectares of land.

 EFS Higher level agreements contain a site-specific remedial management plan, with the aim of maintaining and enhancing the biodiversity value of the habitat.
-For example, 2,000 hectares of breeding wader bird sites and 31,000 hectares of Moorland habitat (which includes blanket bog) are under appropriate management.
-The scheme has also supported the installation of 650 bird boxes and 213 bat boxes.
+For example, 2,000 hectares of breeding wader bird sites and 29,100 hectares of Moorland habitat (which includes blanket bog) are under appropriate management.
+The scheme has also supported the installation of 621 bird boxes and 210 bat boxes across all six tranches of the scheme.

-Under the EFS Wider Level by 2021 support was agreed for the completion of 2,150km of water quality measures (e.g. creation of riparian buffers and watercourse bank stabilisation).
-Agreements were in place for scheme options which cover Biodiversity actions to be carried out across 1,100 hectares of farmland.
-There is support being provided for climate change actions through agreements on Agro-forestry, tree corridor planting, and for 514km of new native hedgerow planting in 2022.
+Under the EFS Wider Level by 2023 support was agreed for the completion of 2,500km of water quality measures (e.g. creation of riparian buffers and watercourse bank stabilisation).
+Agreements were in place for scheme options which cover Organic conversion and management across 1,450 hectares of farmland.
+There is support being provided for climate change actions through agreements on Agro-forestry, tree corridor planting, with 1,000km of hedgerows planted or enhanced since the start of the scheme.